stefanwalther/sense-components/docs/sc-progressbar.md

 ### Properties

-`cc-progressbar` is only available as an Html-element not as an attribute.
+`sc-progressbar` is only available as an Html-element not as an attribute.

 * **`max`** - A number that specifies the total value of bars that is required. *(Default: 100)*
 * **`value`** - The current value of progress completed.